ayanguha/data_quality_app/README.md

-# Dash Uber Rides Demo
+# Dash Data Quality Framework

 ## About this app

-This is a demo of the Dash interactive Python framework developed by [Plotly](https://plot.ly/).
+Dash Data Quality Framework

 ## How to run this app